 Testing should be recorded on OFA’s database:

 Repetition of dogs within the first few generations of ancestors may indicate a lack of genetic diversity, which can have a negative impact on health.
-The Silken Windhound parent club has a guideline for breeders that restricts breeding dams before 18 months of age.
+The Silken Windhound parent club used to have a guideline for breeders that restricted breeding dams before 18 months of age, only removing it because they felt it was unenforceable.
+Still, it is worth noting if a sire or dam is used young, old, or often.

 Note the age of dogs in relation to their parents and grandparents – short intervals between generations means less time for dogs to achieve titles and complete health testing before being bred.
 The worst case scenario is that a dog could develop inherited diseases, cancer, heart disease, or autoimmune diseases after several generations of offspring are already born and being bred.
 It is far better to take steps to avoid this heartbreak by extending the time between litters.